adamchainz/pelican_novapost/content/django-configuration-files-rebased.rst

    That is, with a template, you can focus on a few variables that really matter, whereas manually, you have to dive into the configuration details.

-When we deploy, we first manage the "diecutter-presets.ini" file.
+When we deploy, we first manage the "presets.ini" file.

 This works very well to generate basic setup.
 It is easy to automate.